Bobay-Ochman/ConSpeciFix/database/README.md

 - `split_kmeans.py` analyses the results of kmeans.py and produces `kmeans.txt`
 - `kmeansGraph.py` generates Rscript that graphs the result of `kmeans.txt` and identifies outliers, outputing `kmeans.pdf` and `for_removal.txt`
 - `criterion.py` writes the final results into `criterion.txt`

+### Additional Scripts

+Some additional scripts for mass database editing are included in `database/auxScripts`.
+These scripts are not a part of the pipeline, but can be used to aid in analysis, progress reporting, aggregating results, or cleaning up the data produced.
+Code in this section is provided as-is, and is not intended to be stable or complete.